wix/stylable/packages/eslint-plugin-stylable/README.md

 ESLint is not intended for multi-file operations, such as validating your TS when an `.st.css` files changes.
 This means that the plugin might lose track of stylesheet changes and work with stale data.

-This behavior will show out-of-date errors in your TS files, and only manually triggering a change in that file will remove the error.
+This behavior will show out-of-date errors or will miss new errors in your TS files.
+Manually triggering a change in the stylesheet file will sync ESlint and update the diagnostics.